-In metal injection molding, many of the defects that buyers notice at final inspection do not truly start at final inspection.
-They start much earlier, during molding, when powder-binder feedstock is forced through the tool, packed into the cavity, cooled, ejected, and handed off as a fragile green part.
-If flow is unbalanced, packing is unstable, shear is too aggressive, venting is weak, or the green part is damaged during ejection, the part may still look acceptable at first.
-The real problem often appears later as distortion, cracking, density variation, cosmetic inconsistency, or dimensional drift after debinding and sintering.
+In metal injection molding, many defects that buyers notice at final inspection do not truly start at final inspection.
+They often begin during molding, when powder-binder feedstock is injected through the tool, packed into the cavity, cooled, ejected, and transferred as a fragile green part.

 Why the Molding Stage Matters More Than Many Buyers Expect